comparisons

 Floriva vs Drip: Paid Privacy vs Open-Source Privacy

-Drip and Floriva represent two different philosophies for building a private period tracker.
-Drip says: make it open source so anyone can prove it's private.
-Floriva says: make it polished and cross platform so people actually use it.
-Both store data on device only.
+Drip and Floriva take different approaches to private period tracking.
+Drip is open source, so anyone can confirm it is private.
+Floriva is cross platform and polished, so people actually use it.
+Both store data on device.
 Neither has a server to subpoena.
-The Core Difference Drip is a free, open source period tracker built by a community of contributors.
+The Core Difference Drip is a free, open source period tracker built by community contributors.
 Its source code is public.
 Anyone can read it, audit it, or fork it.
-This is the strongest form of privacy assurance available — you don't take the developer's word for it, you read the code.
-Floriva is a closed source, subscription funded app with a more conventional product approach: professional UI, cross device sync, regular updates, dedicated development team.
-Its privacy architecture — on device only, no account — is the same as Drip's, but you trust the company's claims rather than verifying them yourself.
-Data Architecture Drip stores all data in the device's local storage.
-No network calls for data storage.
+You do not take the developer's word for it.
+You read the code.
+Floriva is a closed source app funded by subscriptions.
+It has a clean UI, cross device sync, regular updates, and a dedicated development team.
+Its privacy model (on device, no account) matches Drip's.
+But you trust the company's claims rather than verifying them yourself.
+Data Architecture Drip stores all data in local device storage.
+No network calls for user data.
 No account creation.
 No analytics SDKs.
 Because the code is open, you can confirm this by reading the source.
-The app simply doesn't contain server communication code for use
+The app contains no server communication code for user data.
+Floriva stores all data on device with no server copy.
+Cross device sync uses end to end encryption to transfer data between your devices without storing it on Floriva's se